 Understanding Scope 4 (Avoided) Emissions

-Scope 4, or avoided emissions, represent the reduction in emissions achieved by using a product or service compared to a conventional baseline.
-Unlike Scope 1, 2, and 3 emissions, Scope 4 is not formally recognized by the GHG Protocol but offers valuable insights into the environmental benefits of innovative solutions.
+Scope 4 emissions, commonly referred to as avoided emissions, represent the reduction in greenhouse gas (GHG) emissions achieved by using a product or service compared to a conventional baseline.
+Unlike Scope 1, 2, and 3 emissions, Scope 4 is not formally recognised by the GHG Protocol but offers valuable insights into the environmental benefits of innovative solutions.

 Baseline Comparison: